nselem/corason/README.md

 -  `$ sudo apt-get install curl`

 ### To do list
+- [ ] Create a direct access with Logo
-- [x] Redirect process to a different folder so multiple runs can be performed without data mess
+- [ ] Redirect process to a different folder so multiple runs can be performed without data mess
 - [ ] Write the tutorial
 - [ ] Write a myRast Docker file
 - [ ] Learn Docker-Apache to link with Evomining